microsoft/vscode-docs/docs/nodejs/angular-tutorial.md

 ### Recipes

 The VS Code team has created [recipes](https://github.com/microsoft/vscode-recipes) for more complex debugging scenarios.
-There you'll find the [Chrome Debugging with Angular CLI](https://github.com/microsoft/vscode-recipes/tree/main/Angular-CLI) recipe which also uses the Angular CLI and goes into detail on debugging the generated project's unit tests.
+There you'll find the [Debugging with Angular CLI](https://github.com/microsoft/vscode-recipes/tree/main/Angular-CLI) recipe which also uses the Angular CLI and goes into detail on debugging the generated project's unit tests.

 ### MEAN Starter